 I realize that doesn’t excite those with premium cards, but the reality is that this is the only no annual fee personal card that earns transferable points and also doesn’t have foreign transaction fees, so that’s worth being aware of.

 Breakeven Point On Spending

-Taking the welcome bonuses and annual fee waived for the first year out of the equation, long term what’s the breakeven point between the two cards?
+Taking the welcome bonuses out of the equation, long term what’s the breakeven point between the two cards?

 There’s a $95 difference between the annual fees, and the difference in earnings rates is 0.75 Venture miles per dollar spent.
-Let’s assume you value Venture miles at a cent each (and some may value Venture miles more, in which case you can adjust your math, but I’m trying to be conservative).
+Therefore:

 This doesn’t even factor in that the Venture Card offers a TSA Pre-Check or Global Entry credit, while the VentureOne doesn’t.